Substra/substra-documentation/docs/source/operations/walkthrough/30-backend-deployment.rst

    #.
 Retrieve the CA certificate from your orchestrator:

       The CA certificate is the ``orchestrator-ca.crt`` file generated at the :ref:`Generate your Certificate Authority certificate <orchestrator-cacert-generation>` step of the Orchestrator deployment.
-      If a public Certificate Authority was used to generate the orchestrator certificate you will need to fetch the certificate of the Certificate Authority.
+      If a public Certificate Authority was used to generate the orchestrator certificate, you need to fetch the certificate of the Certificate Authority.

    #.
 Create a ConfigMap containing the CA certificate: